The Exit 8: Exit 8-likes

 Following the release of The Exit 8, an influx of indie games inspired by the premise of the game became available online.
 Dubbed "Exit 8-like" by both news outlets and the developer themselves, or "8-likes" by fans, these games feature similar or even identical gameplay to Exit 8 but often set in a different environment and often trying to capture the liminal space aesthetic with examples such a shopping centre, hospital or subway trains.
 One such game, called "0th floor. – The cursed elevator to floor zero -", has the game set in an elevator and has the players looking for anomalies on different floors of a building, all of which have a different setting.
 Some of these Exit 8-likes leaned more into the horror aspect of the gameplay, such as by adding paranormal entities such as monsters and ghosts.
 A different take on this concept is "holo8", (Note: The game is meant to be pronounced "Holo-Hachi"; hachi being Japanese for "eight".) an Exit 8-like set in the offices of vtuber agency Hololive Production and featured over 70 current and former members such as Houshou Marine and Minato Aqua.
 Some of these can even change game genres or playstyles, such as changing to an FPS or online co-op.
 One such example is "Track No. 9", a two-dimensional pixelated art-style adventure game where the player searches for 34 anomalies on a subway platform.
 Many of these Exit 8-likes have been made available on online game stores such as Steam, itch.io and Unity Room.

-In October 2024, video game director and designer Hideki Kamiya made a series of tweets on his X account recounting how he thought when first playing the game it was styled like P.T., but was surprised when other people didn't make a similar comparison.
+In October 2024, video game director and designer Hideki Kamiya made a series of tweets on his X account recounting how he thought when first playing the game it was styled like P.T., but was surprised when other people did not make a similar comparison.
 Kamiya argued that the genre should be referred to as "P.T.-likes" because P.T. was "the true originator" and influential for succeeding game designers.
 He further lamented that because P.T. was delisted from online stores by Konami, it would lose recognition over time and allow The Exit 8 to take its spot, with Kamiya chastising Konami for missing the potential of the idea and permanently delisting the game.